Changissnz/nu_merchant_principal/README.md

 Alliances) are of helpful reminder in understanding the complexity of alterable cycles.

-In applied theoretics of cycles, the subfield of offendors' use is a popular mention due to the combination of historical occurrences and pragmatic utilities.
+In applied theoretics of cycles, the subfield of physical offendors' use is a popular mention due to historical occurrences.